To fix well water that smells bad, use one of these approaches:

 Kill Odor-Causing Bacteria & Remove Odors With Oxidation Followed by Filtration

 Odors are best eliminated by first applying an OXIDANT, followed (usually) by FILTER MEDIA.
-In some cases, aeration combine with carbon filter media alone can be used if the odor is low to moderate, although no disinfection will take place with aeration alone.
+In some cases, aeration combined with carbon filter media can be used when the odor is low to moderate, although no disinfection will take place with aeration alone.

 Sulfur odors (hydrogen sulfide gas) are often caused by sulfur related bacteria, and if the bacteria is present, the odor can redevelop in the household piping, even after filtration.
 Using a chlorination or ozone system can kill these bacteria and prevent the odor from coming back later.

 Generally, it is best to use a disinfecting oxidant such as chlorine, or ozone, followed by activated carbon to eliminate the odor permanently.
 Note that peroxide in water is not considered a strong disinfectant and may not be effective at eliminating these bacteria.